yy0691/TLDW/README.md

 > Generate a unique `CSRF_SALT` (e.g., `openssl rand -base64 32`). `UNLIMITED_VIDEO_USERS` entries are normalized to lowercase.
 >
-> **Note on automatic subtitles:** When `OPENAI_API_KEY` is configured, the app will automatically fall back to Whisper-based transcription if a YouTube video lacks subtitles.
-Local video uploads can also generate subtitles automatically when no subtitle file is provided.
-See `docs/AUTO_SUBTITLE_FEATURE.md` for detailed documentation.
+> **Note on automatic subtitles:** When yt-dlp is installed, the app will automatically fall back to free subtitle extraction if Supadata fails or is not configured.
+See `YTDLP_SETUP.md` for installation instructions.

 ### 3. Supabase Setup